What All-Father Odinn Can Teach You About Audio Production

 But talk well if he intends to be wise

-So in the new year of audio production, try to err on the side of caution and see if your songs reward you for it.
+So in the new year of audio production, try to err caution and see if your songs reward you for it.
 Look it your mixing session like a party where all the tracks are your guests.
 Some are the life of the party and are the center of attention.
 Others hang out and chat in the kitchen.
 It wouldn’t be a party without them because they lay the foundation for great conversation.
 People come and go, drink and have fun, creating a great night of happiness.

 Do that to your mixes.
 If your tracks have fun at your mix party, your mix will turn out great.